-Note: Previous versions of this protocol used the Geoprocessing Wizard and Xtools.
+Note: This protocol was significantly revised for Version 1.3. updated Note: Previous versions of this protocol used the Geoprocessing Wizard and Xtools.
 ArcGIS 9.2 has replaced the Geoprocessing Wizard with the Intersect Tool, and it offers a Calculate Geometry dialog box, negating a need for Xtools.
 The protocol detailed below has been tested in ArcGIS 9.2.